PragmaticSwift/PragmaticSwift/2017-05-preface.html.markdown

 ## Why

-Swift is a young programming language and for this reason it's difficult to find a good and reliable source of publications and articles.
-The current state of the art is composed by single blogs maintained by great developers devoted to share as much as possible and great newsletters to help everybody else in staying informed about where to find these articles.
+Swift is a young programming language and for this reason, it's difficult to find a good and reliable source of publications and articles.
+The current state of the art is composed by single blogs maintained by great developers devoted to sharing as much as possible and great newsletters to help everybody else in staying informed about where to find these articles.

 The fragmentation of sources makes stay informed about the current status of Swift very hard, the pace of the language itself is high and every year there are new features and small details changed.
 Details that can make a big difference if learned, but that sometimes are hidden or not so easy to master in a first usage.